Link Maintenance Tips

 If you’ve changed your domain name, all the links to your old domain name are doing you no good.
 The easiest thing to do is to arrange for a 301 permanent redirect from the old domain name to the new one.
 That should result in the links to the old domain name passing link juice to the new one.
 Unfortunately, they don’t pass 100% of their value.

-Your best bet is to arrange for that redirect, but then contact the webmasters who link to your old website and asked him to change the links so they point to your new domain.
+Your best bet is to arrange for that redirect, but then contact the webmasters who link to your old website.
+Ask them to change the links so they point to your new domain.
 That should bring the link values back up to 100%.

 Sadly, we are dealing with a client today whose original domain name was owned by their previous web design company.
 They’ve had their website redesigned, and it’s now at a much better domain name.
 Unfortunately, their old web design company seems unwilling to arrange for a “redirect” from the old domain name to the new one.
 With no redirect possible, this client is getting no value from those old links until they get re-pointed to the new domain name.